ivansurif/azure-terraform-data-pipeline/README.md

 ===

 The purpose of this repository is to configure the infrastructure for the Cognite SKF Cenit project.
-The project uses a separate Github Organisation, `cognite-skf-cenit` and Azure AD and Subscription, `SKF Cenit By Cognite` and `Azure Companion Project - SKF Cenit` respectively.
+The project uses a separate Github Organisation, `cognite-skf-cenit` and Azure AD and Subscription, `SKF Cenit By Cognite` and `Azure Companion Project - SKF Cenit - SKF Tenant` respectively.

+The repository handles the creation, management and destruction of all Azure resources within these subscriptions.

+## Before using this repo

+These resources / values need to be created:

+### Azure account used to store resources, not AAD

+A <b>Subscription</b> needs to be created manually in the Azure Tenant prior to executing this code.

+A **Storage Account** where Terraform state will be stored also needs to be created prior to using this repo.
+The name of the storage account is referenced (and needs to be updated) in multiple files throughout this repo, in variable `storage_account_name`.
+The storage account, in turn, needs to be created within a **Resource Group**, also created manually, which name does not need to be updated in this repo.
+No need to create tags when creating the Resource Group.

+Once a Resource Group and Storage Accounts are created, and the Access Key set in Secret ARM_ACCESS_KEY,
+Terraform takes it from there, including the creation of the Storage Container within that Storage Account where the Terraform state file will be stored.

+### GitHub
+Several secrets need to be set at repo level in order for the workflows to run: they are listed in the GH workflow.

 ## Structure